beothorn/greement/README.md

 - Steal any 5 territories (including lands with no owner)
 - Decide next two votes

-The game proceeds until the turn count reaches a given number, then the player with the biggest wealth, or the smallest debt, wins!
+The game proceeds until the turn count reaches a given number (20 for example, decided before game begun), then the player with the biggest wealth, or the smallest debt, wins!